cocotb/cocotb/documentation/source/building.rst

       Use to define a scratch directory for use by the simulator.
 The path is relative to the location where ``make`` was invoked.
       If not provided, the default scratch directory is :file:`sim_build`.

-.. make:var:: SIM_OUTPUT_REDIRECT

-      Used to specify how to redirect simulator output.
-      Setting to the empty string will prevent redirection.
-      Defaults to sending both stdout and stderr to :file:`sim.log` under :make:var:`SIM_BUILD`.

-      .. versionadded:: 2.0

 .. envvar:: SCRIPT_FILE